How to pay yourself as a business owner tax efficiently

 • Salary sacrifice NI cap only applies to pensions; and not to EV schemes etc.

-As a BVCA member firm, Apollo is pleased that the government have not introduced a new tax charge on partnerships.
+As a UK Private Capital (formerly BVCA) member firm, Apollo is pleased that the government have not introduced a new tax charge on partnerships.
 The LLP model is an important component of the UK’s competitive advantage as a global destination for business.

 The levels and bases of taxation, and reliefs from taxation, can change at any time.
 The value of any tax relief depends on individual circumstances.